How to buy the best dehumidifier

 If you’re noticing water stains on your walls or ceiling, condensation on your windows, mould spores lurking in your shower or a general musty smell, it's time to buy a dehumidifier.

-Read on to find out what your options are.
-We'll help you avoid overspending or ending up with a dehumidifier that's not suited to what you need.
+Read on to find out what your options are, including whether you need a refrigerant (compressor) or desiccant dehumidifier, plus features to look for.
+We'll also help you avoid overspending or ending up with a dehumidifier that's not suited to your needs.

-Take a look at our Best Buy dehumidifiers, to discover the models that Which? recommends.
+Take a look at our best dehumidifiers to discover the models that Which? recommends.

 Read below for more information on how to choose the best dehumidifier for you, as well as how much you should spend.
 Know what you want already?
 Head to our dehumidifier reviews.